Lobster Casserole | Lobster Dip

 Step one

-Gather all purpose flour, butter, dry sherry and half & half (or milk).
+Gather all-purpose flour, butter, dry sherry, and half & half (or milk).
+(A)

 Step two

-Heat saucepan on medium/low, add 2 tablespoons of butter and melt it.
-Add the flour, salt, pepper, and herbs to the melted butter and whisk for 1 minute.
-(A)
+Heat the saucepan on medium/low, add two tablespoons of butter, and melt it.
+Add the flour, salt, pepper, and herbs to the melted butter and whisk for 1 minute or until it thickens.
+(B)

 Step three

 Add sherry and continue whisking for another minute.
 Add half & half and whisk the mixture until it combines and comes to a slight boil.
 Add cheddar cheese and continue to whisk until the mixture thickens (around 3 minutes).
-Take pan off heat.
-(B)
+Take the pan off the heat.
+(C)

 Lobstah time